snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/enrich-rabbitmq/index.md

 :::caution

 This asset is experimental.
-It might get drop in some future depending on the results of our experiments.
+It might get dropped in the future depending on the results of our experiments.

 :::